 A currently enrolled student may request a change of name, social security number or date of birth of the official University record.
-The student must complete, sign and submit a change of demographic information form to the Registrar's Office.
+The student must complete, sign and submit a change of demographic information form to the Office of Records and Registration.
 The documentation required for the changes are specified below:

-- A change of name request must be accompanied by an official government issued document with the name affixed to the document and the new name affixed to the government issued picture identification. - A change of Social Security Number request must be accompanied by an official, original Social Security card and a government issued picture identification. - A change of date of birth must be accompanied by an original Certificate of Birth and/or a government issued picture identification.
+- 3. A change of name request must be accompanied by an official government issued document with the name affixed to the document and the new name affixed to the government issued picture identification. - 4.
+A change of Social Security Number request must be accompanied by an official, original Social Security card and a government issued picture identification. - 5.
+A change of date of birth must be accompanied by an original Certificate of Birth and/or a government issued picture identification.

-The Registrar's Office will not change the name, date of birth or Social Security number for any student who is no longer officially enrolled or who has graduated.
+The Office of Records and Registration will not change the name, date of birth or Social Security number for any student who is no longer officially enrolled or who has graduated.